Abstract representations of events arise from mental errors in learning and memory: Connection to the successor representation

 where $\gamma$ is the future discount factor, which tunes the desired time-scale over which a person wishes to make predictions.\cite{Sutton-01, Gershman-01} Put simply, starting at some node $i$, the successor representation $M_{ij}$ counts the future discounted occupancy of node $j$.
 Identifying $\gamma = e^{-\beta}$, we notice that the successor representation is equivalent to an unnormalized version of our transition estimates.
 Moreover, the same mathematical form crops up in complex network theory, where it is known as the communicability between nodes in a graph.\cite{Estrada-01, Estrada-02, Garvert-01}

 The relationship between the transition estimates in our model and the successor representation is fascinating, especially given the marked differences in the concepts that the two models are based upon.
 In our model, people attempting to learn the one-step transition structure $A$ instead arrive at the erroneous estimate $\hat{A}$ due to natural errors in perception and recall.
-By contrast, given a desired time-scale $\gamma$, the successor representation defines the optimal prediction of node occupancies into the future.\cite{Sutton-01, Gershman-01} Interestingly, the successor representation has been linked to grid cells and abstract representations in the hippocampus,\cite{Stachenfeld-01, Garvert-01} decision making in reward-based tasks,\cite{Momennejad-01, Russek-01} and the temporal difference and temporal context models of learning and memory.\cite{Sutton-01, Gershman-01, Howard-01} Across all of these contexts, the successor representation implicitly assumes that humans make optimal predictions about the future; however, our results show that a similar mathematical form can instead represent a person who simply attempts to predict one step into the future, but misses the mark due to natural errors in cognition.
+By contrast, given a desired time-scale $\gamma$, the successor representation defines the optimal prediction of node occupancies into the future.\cite{Sutton-01, Gershman-01} Interestingly, the successor representation has been linked to grid cells and abstract representations in the hippocampus,\cite{Stachenfeld-01, Garvert-01} decision making in reward-based tasks,\cite{Momennejad-01, Russek-01} and the temporal difference and temporal context models of learning and memory.\cite{Sutton-01, Gershman-01, Howard-01} The successor representation assumes that humans are making predictions multiple steps into the future; however, our results show that a similar mathematical form can instead represent a person who simply attempts to predict one step into the future, but misses the mark due to natural errors in cognition.
 This biologically-plausible hypothesis of erroneous predictions highlights the importance of thinking carefully about the impact of mental errors on human learning.\cite{Richards-01, Collins-01, Collins-02}